Anthony M. Avery

-Longtime member of the Tennessee Bar, having practiced law in 62 of the 95 Counties in Tennessee.
-I am widely known for my expertise in Deeds, Titles and Boundary Disputes.
+Longtime member of the Tennessee Bar, having practiced law in 66 of the 95 Counties in Tennessee.
+I am known for my expertise in Deeds, Titles and Boundary Disputes.
 In most Criminal matters prior to Trial, I conduct demanding Preliminary Hearings and present numerous Defenses including Motions To Suppress Evidence, and Discovery of the State's Witnesses and Evidence.
 Statutes of Limitations are always examined.
-And in Probate matters, Court Administration or not is carefully examined prior to filing such.
+And in Probate matters, Court Administration OR NOT is carefully examined prior to filing such.
 If Probate can be avoided, then other Title authorities and Property Transfer methods are pursued.

 I am admitted to, and have actually practiced before, the Tennessee Supreme Court, Tennessee Court of Criminal Appeals, Tennessee Court of Appeals, United States Court of Appeals for the Sixth Circuit, United States District Court for the Eastern District of Tennessee and the United States Tax Court.

 I am a Retired Field Artillery Officer with the TNARNG and USA.
-I executed Fire Missions with Cannons, MLRS Rockets or ATACM Missiles.
+I executed Fire Missions with Cannons, MLRS Rockets & ATACMS Missiles.
 As a Targeting Officer, I directed the employment of Q-37 and Q-36 Weapon Locating Radars.
 And I was a Nuclear Weapon Officer for 155 mm and 8 inch Artillery in the 2nd Armored Division.
-For my services in the Iraq War, I was awarded the Combat Action Badge.
+As a QRF .50 BMG gunner in the Iraq War, I was awarded the Combat Action Badge.

 - Real Estate Law